Sisters of Mary Reparatrix: Origins

-The foundress of the congregation was Mother Mary of Jesus, born Émilie d'Oultremont de Warfusée, a member of a prominent Catholic family in Belgium.
-While she was still a child, her father was appointed as the Belgian Ambassador to the Holy See in Rome.
+The foundress of the congregation was Mother Mary of Jesus, born Émilie d'Oultremont de Warfusée, a member of a prominent Belgian Catholic family.
+While she was a child, her father was appointed as the Belgian Ambassador to the Holy See in Rome.

-As a teenager, d'Oultremont was drawn to the consecrated life of a Religious Sister, but, due to the encouragement of her family, she wed at the age of 19.
+As a teenager, d'Oultremont was drawn to the consecrated life of a Religious Sister, but, in obedience to her family, she wed at the age of 19.
 Though it was an arranged marriage, she and her husband fell deeply in love.
 She lived a happy life with her husband, while both being a member of Roman society and serving the poor of the city.
-She and her husband had four children before his untimely death in 1847.
+She and her husband had four children before his untimely death in 1847 due to malaria.

 The young widow d’Hooghvorst, who had already experienced a mystical vision of God while attending a ball, was drawn more deeply into the spiritual life.
 With the loss of both her parents by 1851, she decided to withdraw from the demands of her wider family and, in 1854, moved to France with her children.
 Before her departure, she accepted the invitation of an aunt to visit her at her residence in the Castle of Bauffe, near Chièvres.
-It was in the chapel of the castle that Emilie had another vision which was to change her life.
+It was in the chapel of that castle that Emilie had another vision which was to change her life.
 It occurred on 8 December 1854, the same day as Pope Pius IX declared the doctrine of the Immaculate Conception to be a formal dogma of the Catholic Church.

 What d’Hooghvorst experienced in that little chapel was later described by her as a personal encounter with Mary, mother of Jesus, who invited her to "make reparation" to her son for the world, and to love him and all Christians "with that delicacy of love that is found in a mother’s heart".
 In keeping with the theology of the time, she translated this call into one of Eucharistic adoration.
 She had, however, long been influenced by Ignatian spirituality from her guidance by a number of Jesuit priests during her teenage years and this influenced her thoughts about how she might carry out the element of service to others.

 D'Hooghvorst began to share her experience and soon drew a group of young women of diverse nationalities who wished to share in this call.
 The first community of the new congregation was opened in Strasbourg on 1 May 1857.
 They adopted a white religious habit with a blue scapular, and d'Hooghvorst took the religious name of Mother Mary of Jesus.

 From the start, a part of the day of each Sister's life was dedicated to adoration before the Blessed Sacrament, which would be done in pairs, and the primary ministry of the community was conducting retreats for women following the Spiritual Exercises of St. Ignatius Loyola.